LuckyToaster/termplay/README.md

 sudo chmod +x /usr/local/bin/termplay
 ```

-### Running
+## Running
 ```bash
 make run <args...>
 ```
-to run with make (only works from the repository directory).
+To run with make (only works from the repository directory).
 For example a path to a video, fps, width and height arguments are required and the program is run with make like:
 ```bash
 make run path=<path> fps=<fps> w=<width> h=<height
 ```